 B. Mid-range: From $150 to $300

 In the mid-price points, waterbed mattresses may have semi-waveless or perhaps waveless motion baffles.
-Soft side models that are self-supporting are more common, meaning you don’t need to use unique bed frames.
-Several mattress sets have smaller, more compact tubes that can be filled in a bathroom and take into your bedroom.
+Soft side models that are self-supporting are more common, i.e. you don’t need to use unique bed frames.
+Several mattress sets have smaller, more compact tubes that can be filled in a bathroom and taken into your bedroom.

 C. High-end: From $150 to $300

 Generally speaking, the premium waterbeds have the whole waterbed systems, not just the mattress and simple frame.
 If you buy one, you can have a portable water heater, water conditioners, pillow top, a vinyl bed liner, an electric pump, and a vinyl repair kit.
 If you want to have a larger waterbed, you have to set aside $500 or more for California King and Queen sizes.

 A vinyl waterbed mattress has an average lifespan of about 10-15 years.
 As vinyl gets older, it eventually dries off, becomes brittle, and produces too many leaks.
 Old hard side waterbed mattresses and frames are often found in thrift stores or on sale from private individuals.

 Form-fitting for comfort – Waterbed mattress shapes around your body as you lie down and provide a comfortable sleeping experience.

 Benefits Your Joints and Muscles – Waterbed provides your back and spine with complete contour protection.
 It reduces the pressure on your muscles and joints.

 Easy Heating – Comes with an integrated heater for quick water heating to make sure a good night’s rest, including in freezing weather.

 Easy to Clean – Since dust and dead skin cells can’t reach the sheet, all you have to do is scrub the surface of the bed with a vinyl cleaner to maintain its shiny exterior.